johnnyiller/johnnyiller.github.io/_posts/2019-8-9-turnover.markdown

 Melvin was a smart person and very influential in the early years of computer science.
 If you buy into Conway's law (which I do), it's relatively easy to make the logical leap to the following axiom.

-<b>Organizational and Technical Architecture are inseparable</b>
+<b>organizational and technical architectures are inseparable</b>

-While they are not the same thing, I reason that one simple can't have a solid technical architecture without a good organizational architecture, if one is producing technologies within the constraints of an organization.
+While they are not the same thing, I reason that one simple can't have a solid technical architecture without a good organizational architecture, if one is producing technologies within the constraints of an organization whose size is greater than that of a single team.

-Thus, I believe that offering my perspective around organization architecture is not only valuable, but a core part of my responsibility as a systems architect and technical leader.
+Thus, I believe that offering my perspective around organizational architecture is not only valuable, but a core part of my responsibility to the software development community as a systems architect and technical leader.

 ## Types of turnover